Costi Hinn

 Founder / President

 Costi is currently completing his doctorate at The Master’s Seminary.
-He and Christyne are the joyful parents of five children and are expecting their sixth.
+He and Christyne are the joyful parents of six children.

 Some people think hell isn't a real place, but rather just a scare tactic used to manipulate people into obeying God.
 In this article, Costi Hinn addresses the uncomfortable doctrine of hell and clears up common misconceptions and blasphemous views of the all too real place of suffering and separation from God.